isabella232/net-two-factor-auth/part3-web.md

 }
 ```

-Remember to replace the **key** and **secret** with your own info from the [dashboard](http://sinch.com/dashboard)
+Remember to replace the **key** and **secret** with your own info from the [dashboard](http://sinch.com/dashboard).

-## Update the profile page to show number
+##Update the profile page to show number
-In a production scenario, you would probably ask for a phone number during the registration process, but in this case we will just add it to the profile page.
+In a production scenario, you would likely ask for a phone number during the registration process.
+In this case, we will just add it to the profile page.

-1. Open **Views\Manage\Index.cshtml**, and find the **PhoneNumber** section and uncomment it:
+1. Open **Views\Manage\Index.cshtml** and find the **PhoneNumber** section.
+Uncomment it:

 ```html
   <dt>Phone Number:</dt>